Esri/arcgis-maps-sdk-dotnet-samples/README.md

 ## Instructions

 1. Fork and then clone the repo or download the .zip file.
-2. Download and install the [ArcGIS Runtime SDK for .NET](https://developers.arcgis.com/net/).
-3. Confirm the supported system configuration for the API of interest in the ArcGIS Runtime SDK for .NET:
+2. Confirm the supported system configuration for the API of interest in the ArcGIS Runtime SDK for .NET:
   * [Windows Desktop](http://developers.arcgis.com/net/desktop/guide/system-requirements.htm)
   * [Windows Phone](http://developers.arcgis.com/net/store/guide/system-requirements.htm)
   * [Windows Store](http://developers.arcgis.com/net/store/guide/system-requirements.htm)
-4. In Visual Studio, open the solution for the Desktop, Phone, or Store samples.
+3. In Visual Studio, open the solution for the Desktop, Phone, or Store samples.
   * Windows Desktop: src\Desktop\ArcGISRuntimeSDKDotNet_DesktopSamples.sln
 	   - Clean, build, and run the application.
   * Windows Phone: src\Phone\ArcGISRuntimeSDKDotNet_PhoneSamples.sln